SalesforceCommerceCloud/pwa-kit/packages/internal-lib-build/README.md

 ./bin/internal-lib-build --help
 ```

-To see how it is used inside other packages, see [pwa-kit-dev](https://github.com/SalesforceCommerceCloud/pwa-kit/blob/develop/packages/pwa-kit-dev/package.json#L29)
+To see how the package is used inside other packages, see the [pwa-kit-dev](https://github.com/SalesforceCommerceCloud/pwa-kit/blob/develop/packages/pwa-kit-dev/package.json#L29) package configuration.